Watch Live

 Classical Sundays at Six

-Offered from October through May at 6 PM, Classical Sundays at Six features chamber, orchestral, and solo artists from Southern California and around the globe streaming live and on-demand.
-We are pleased to have Classical Sundays at Six incorporate two “Emerging Artists” programs from the Colburn School as well as five programs from the International Laureates Organ Series.
+Beginning in 1948 at Exposition Park under the name “Sundays Live,” Classical Sundays at Six is now presented at St. James in-the-City as part of our broader offerings of Great Music at Saint James.
+It is the oldest continuing chamber music series in Southern California.
+Offered October through May on the first and third Sundays of each month at 6 PM, Classical Sundays at Six features chamber, orchestral, and solo artists from Southern California and around the globe streaming live and on-demand.
+We are pleased to have Classical Sundays at Six incorporate two “Emerging Artists” programs from the Colburn School as well as one from the Crossroads School.
 Together with the Choir of Saint James featured in our series of Evensongs, Great Music at St. James continues to make St. James in-the-City an inspirational concert destination from October through May.
 Free.
 Donations accepted.

 Solemn Evensong